Cabreiro-Lab/coding_club/module_01/README.md

 ### Code

+-   `cleaned_session.R`: A consolidated and well-documented R script for the session.
+This script covers all the steps from data loading and cleaning to visualization and statistical analysis.
--   `bacterial_AUCs.R`: R script to calculate the Area Under the Curve (AUC) for bacterial growth curves.
+-   `bacterial_AUCs.R`: R script to calculate the Area Under the Curve (AUC) for bacterial growth curves (archived).
--   `session_02.R`: Main R script for the session, covering data loading, cleaning, and plotting.
+-   `session_02.R`: Main R script for the session, covering data loading, cleaning, and plotting (archived).
--   `session_02_invivo.R`: R script for in-vivo data analysis.
+-   `session_02_invivo.R`: R script for in-vivo data analysis (archived).

 ### Data